Effective August 2019

 – To send you company updates, newsletters or other marketing communications;

-– To enhance, modify, personalise or otherwise improve our services and communications for
+– To enhance, modify, personalise or otherwise improve our services and communications for your benefit; and

 – To determine the effectiveness of promotional campaigns to inform marketing strategy.